wp-plugins/wp-vertical-image-slider/readme.txt

 2. Activate the plugin from Dashboard / Plugins window.

-4. Now Plugin is Activated, Go to the Usage section to see how to use wordpress thumbnail slider.
+4. Now Plugin is Activated, Go to the Usage section to see how to use wordpress image slider.

 ### Usage ###

-1.Use of wordpress vertical  slider is easy after activating plugin go to Vertical Thumbnail Slider.
+1.Use of wordpress vertical  slider is easy after activating plugin go to Vertical Imaages Slider.

 2.You can manage images by Manage images menu.